pauljeter/pauljeter-astro/src/content/blog/management-101-productivity.md

 ---
 title: 'Productivity'
 description: 'Feeling unproductive as a new manager is common.
-Here's how to create structure, calm the chaos, and reclaim your sense of progress.'
+Here’s how to create structure, calm the chaos, and reclaim your sense of progress.'
 pubDate: '2022-04-30'
 heroImage: '/images/management-101-4.jpg'
 category: 'Management'